kellywongs/composing/README.md

 | --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | viola | chaotic | cronchy | majestic | communist | liberal | weak | good |

+*Figure ii.va.1: Viola section moral alignment chart.
+Note its political similarity with the double bass section, but its contrasting fundamental goodness.*

 **If you have a very fluid and ambiguous sexuality,** really like Drake, and have somewhat of an inferiority complex, you may just be a violist.

 Violists are closest to [high brass](#e-brass) players because of a potent combination of chaotic capability and orchestral responsibility. ([Bassists](#basses) are the string equivalent of the low brass; that the violas and [trumpets](#trumpets) are asked more often to play prominent melodic parts keeps them in check.)

-Of the continental string orchestra, they're the chillest and least capitalist section.
+Of the continental string orchestra, they're the chillest and least [capitalist](#capitalist-vs-communist) section.
 They make up for their lack of the orchestral spotlight by being really up in arms about the worth of a viola as an instrument.
-Any solos they get are a point of pride that they blow out of proportion to others and then forget to practice.
-But theyve been accompanying the violins their whole lives, so they've kind of accepted their fate, and this is the section that most genuinely throws themselves into the boring fifths and thirds that make the rest of the orchestra sound so good.
+Any solos they get are a point of pride that they blow out of proportion and subsequently forget to practice.
+But they've been accompanying the violins their whole lives, so they've kind of accepted their fate, and this is the section that most genuinely throws themselves into the boring fifths and thirds that make the rest of the orchestra sound so good.
+They'll bristle when you accuse them of only ever getting to play harmonies, but then they'll turn around and smugly advertise this very point to younger players.

 As with the second violins, it's important to distinguish between career violists and those who double on viola, but whose primary instrument is the violin.
 Viola will mellow out the capitalistic tendencies of violinists, but violinists rarely become chaotic or cronchy because of their viola experience.

-Along similar lines, there are those who primarily play viola but play violin when it's called for.[^pitviola] Violists on violin have a very intense vibrato, because of the amount of vibrato necessary to speak on viola; their playing may become wetter on viola because of the influence of the smoother violin sound.
+Along similar lines, there are those who primarily play viola but play violin when it's called for.[^pitviola] Violists on violin have a very intense vibrato, because of the amount of vibrato necessary to speak on viola; their playing may become [*wetter*](#cronchy-vs-wet) on viola because of the influence of the smoother violin sound.
 There's an increase in capitalism proportional to which violin section they represent when they play violin.

 [^pitviola]: Or when pit orchestra has no viola parts, like *both* of the musicals we did in my senior year (Addams Family and Guys and Dolls).